Umm-Al-Qura calendar

 The Month of Rajab

-‘Rajab’ means ‘to respect’, which reflects the fact that it is haram to fight during this month.
-Rajab is one of the four sacred months, and it is believed that Allah (SWT) designated it to ensure Muslims could perform Umrah without being harmed or attacked.
+‘Rajab’ means ‘to respect’, which reflects the fact that it is haram to fight or engage in conflict during this month.
+Rajab is one of the four sacred months in Islam, and it is believed that Allah (SWT) designated it to ensure Muslims could perform Umrah without being harmed or attacked.
 The other three sacred months are Muharram, Dhul Qa’dah, and Dhul Hijjah.

 When is Rajab?